 - Garden / Patio

 - Washing machine

 An 18th century stone-built terraced cottage, situated on the outskirts of Manod, near the centre of Snowdonia National Park.
 Renovated to retain much original character, including some exposed beams, stone walls and a woodburner in an impressive feature fireplace, Carreg Gleision offers snug and cosy accommodation, ideal for a romantic break or an active family holiday.
 This cottage near Manod has two cosy bedrooms and stunning mountain views.
 There is so much to do in the area; Manod Mawr/Bach Mountains and the hidden Manod Lake are directly opposite, offering excellent walking with superb views of Snowdonia.
+Nearby Llecwedd offers a new downhill mountain bike track, the largest zip wire zone in Europe and the exciting ‘Bounce Below’ underground trampolines.
 Enjoy bustling Porthmadog with its marina, and enormous Black Rock Sands beach, or take in the many famous castles and lovely lakes North Wales is famous for.
 A lovely Manod cottage in a wonderful location, perfect for a holiday all year round.

 Two bedrooms: 1 x double, 1 x adult bunks.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with woodburner and mountain views.